b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

-Ok, it appears to be working just fine.
+OK, it appears to be working just fine.

 ### Solution to Exercise 6 {#sec:compare_categ_data_ex6_solution}